 Breathing exercises for anxiety and stress

-But let's take a step back: Very stressful situations activate a series of physiological changes to prep your body to respond to danger.
+Very stressful situations activate a series of physiological changes to prepare your body to respond to danger.
 For instance, both your heartbeat and your breathing quicken to distribute oxygen and energy, which results in quick, shallow breaths that interfere with the diaphragm’s typical range of motion and deliver less oxygen to the lower part of your lungs.
 This could leave you feeling anxious and short of breath.

-Deep breathing doesn’t just provide relief by helping to distribute air into the lower lungs—it also slows the rate at which you breath, says Dr. Darshan Mehta, MD, MPH, medical director of the Benson-Henry Institute and assistant professor of medicine at Harvard Medical School.
+Deep breathing doesn’t just provide relief by helping to distribute air into the lower lungs—it also slows the rate at which you breath, says Dr. Darshan Mehta.
 Research suggests slow breathing exercises can activate your mind-body connection to relax you mentally and physically, according to a 2018 review of 15 existing studies on breathing techniques and their effects, which was published in Frontiers of Human Neuroscience.

 Need another reason to take some big breaths?
 When combined with a relaxation technique such as meditation, deep breathing may ease insomnia as well as (or even better than) pharmaceuticals, according to a research article published in Frontiers in Psychiatry in 2018.
 While more research is needed, the findings are encouraging, especially since a deep-breathing practice is completely free and can be entirely self-regulated.